volkszaehler/mbmd/README.md

 You can see modbus traffic and the current readings on the command line.
 If you visit [http://localhost:8080](http://localhost:8080) you should also see the last received value printed as ASCII text.
+Please note: The exact representation might change in future releases.